Thursday 20th August 2020

 Commenting on this success, Principal Marianne Blake said:

-“I am delighted with the successes achieved by our students this year.
-Despite the national tightening of GCSE standards we are really pleased to see that our students have risen to the challenge.
-It’s very pleasing to see the numbers of students achieving the highest grades that will enable successful progress on to their chosen A Level courses.
+“I am really delighted with the successes achieved by our students this year.
+Despite the turbulent and challenging national picture our students have risen to the challenge.
+They have achieved the grades they deserved and this will enable them to progress successfully on to their chosen A Level courses, training or employment routes.
 Across the board, it is fantastic to see students achieving their personal best, whatever their chosen pathway.”